Saket2701/AdventureWorks/README.md

 ## Project Objectives

-Your primary objectives in this project are as follows:
+primary objectives in this project are as follows:

 1. **Data Integration**: Connect to and transform the raw CSV data files to create a unified dataset.